coallaoh/AIP/README.md

 ## Running

-The script for computing the adversarial perturbations and evaluating the recognition success rates on the PIPA vallidation set is
+The script for computing different variants of adversarial perturbations in the paper and evaluating them against recogniser's defense measures on the PIPA vallidation set is

 ```bash
 $ ./src/aip/test.py